acdha/restful-bag-server/RESTful Bag Store.rst

 * Bags are immutable - alternatively, do we create ``versions`` resource instead of ``contents``?

+    :mjgiarlo:
-  * Adding versioning semantics adds complexity to the bag store service.
+        Adding versioning semantics adds complexity to the bag store service.
         The question is whether it's worth it.
 Hard to address w/o use cases.
 My hunch is that bags should be mutable with versioning enabled (using e.g. git behind the scenes, like PSU is doing via GitPython with its "repository").

 * Implementations MUST support JSON representations of resources, MAY support XML and other formats